 Whether you receive copies of particular emails will depend on whether the data may relate to you.
 So, for example, you will not receive copies of emails that have been sent to a list of email addresses including yours, where the information in the email does not relate to you, e.g. it is a reminder of a student and graduate employment fair open to everyone.
-However, you will receive a copy of an email that has been sent to a list of email addresses including yours, where the information in the email the information in the email does not relate to you.
+However, you will receive a copy of an email that has been sent to a list of email addresses including yours, where the information in the email does relate to you.